 But, these thoughts apply to any dedicated team, whether in-house or outsourced.
 Why would someone consider outsourcing a dedicated team?

 - In-house teams are focused on existing applications and technology stacks.
 Scaling them and training new resources to take over their tasks would be a long and difficult process that would require them to switch tasks too much and limit the value of them on a dedicated team.
-A new team can start with a discrete project and transition to continuous mode more easily and with less disruption to existing teams.
+A new team can start with a discrete project and transition to a continuous mode more easily and with less disruption to existing teams.

 - If outsourcing is a consideration in the organization already, using an outsourced team in dedicated mode makes them more autonomous and self-managing.
 Although there will be a necessary knowledge transfer as the team comes online, the need to manage individual tasks and workload will taper off as team cohesion and productivity advances.